 Despite losing her home to Hurricane Katrina eight years ago, 32-year-old working single mother Heather Adams decided to keep her family in the area that they considered home.
-With the help of Travelers, Habitat for Humanity and the Insurance Institute for Business and Home Safety (IBHS), Heather and her two children have moved into a new home in Bay St. Louis, Miss., that is built to fortified standards and will better protect them from future storms.
+With the help of Travelers, Habitat for Humanity and the Insurance Institute for Business and Home Safety (IBHS), Heather and her two children have moved into a new home in Bay St. Louis, Mississippi, that is built to fortified standards and will better protect them from future storms.

 At Travelers, we believe that many risks to life and property can be effectively mitigated by employing smarter community development strategies, including: